EvolveCoworking/Notes/README.md

 - Membership requires auto-payment.

+- Leave the space better than you found it.

 IV.
 Freedom Within the Structure

 - Well-behaved dogs are welcome.

 - Bring your own cooler and coffee mug.

-- New ideas and additions should be as automated as possible and must not add to the workload of any particular member.

 V. Start Minimally, Add Only What's Truly Needed

 - What's needed: based on evidence and experimentation, not guesswork and assumptions.

+- New ideas and additions should be as automated as possible and must not add to the workload of any particular member.